Maxvandermeij/az204webapp/README.md

 ---------------------
 3..Deploy code to a web app
 ---------------------
 There are many ways to get your code into the webapp.
-We will tryout two ways: deploy by just giving the github url or sending the the build artifact ZIP with the az cli.
+We will tryout two ways: deploying by just giving the github url or depoying by sending the build artifact ZIP from the az cli.

 Just give the giturl and let azure handle the build + publish + release.
 Downside, might take longer than building it yourself.
 ```ps